How to Build a Workers' Comp Return-To-Work Program: A Step-By-Step Guide

 - Training and development: Completing safety training courses, cross-training in another department, or mentoring new employees.

-Action Item: When on-site light duty isn't an option, reach out to your insurance carrier to explore off-site alternatives.
+Action Item: If onsite light duty isn't an option, reach out to your insurance carrier to explore offsite alternatives.
 Many carriers partner with local non-profits to facilitate temporary placements.
-This approach ensures your employee stays active and continues earning their wages without violating their medical restrictions.

 Communication is crucial in return-to-work to build trust, reduce anxiety, ensure safety compliance, and boost motivation.
 Regular, empathetic, and clear communication, especially from managers, helps injured or returning employees feel valued, reduces the likelihood of litigation, and facilitates a faster, smoother transition.